Trip Introduction

 Mid-December to February: This is the winter season in Nepal; has a clear sky but it can be cold in Panchase, so warm clothing is advised.
 Little chance of snowfall this time at Panchase.

 May - June: This is Nepal's hot pre-monsoon period and it can be quite warm.
-The valleys around Panchase flourish with flowers and new leaves though which it makes for a very nice trek.
+The valleys around Panchase flourish with flowers and new leaves though which makes for a very nice trek.
 However cloud cover can be an issue.

 June – Early September: Monsoon season and not a good time to go trekking to Panchase.
 The leeches in this area are so active when it is wet and the trail is slippery, that downpours also increase greatly.
 For more details please write us to go trekking in Nepal at the best time.
 Nepal offers some of the best summer treks in Nepal's other areas.